2riya/dsa/main/linked-lists/split-linked-list-in-parts/notes.md

 k is no. of partitions to be made
 <br>after each partition is done
-<br>remaining partitions to be made gets decremented by 1
+<br>remaining partitions to be made gets decremented by 1, and len gets updated to remaining no. of nodes
+<br> Note: No. of partitions with extra node = len % k (Not implemented)

 ### Time Complexity
 n <- to compute length of list